Liam Rosenior: Early career

-Derby County

 On 10 July 2019, Rosenior was appointed as specialist first team coach to Phillip Cocu at Derby County.
 He was appointed assistant manager of the club on 15 January 2021 following the appointment of Wayne Rooney as manager.

 Following Rooney's resignation on 24 June 2022, Rosenior took over as interim manager.
 He was relieved of his duties as manager on 21 September 2022 while still employed by the club as Derby sought a permanent manager.
 Following the appointment of Paul Warne, Rosenior left the club.

 Hull City

 On 3 November 2022, Rosenior was appointed head coach at Hull City on a two-and-a-half-year deal, returning to the club where he made 161 appearances between 2010 and 2015.

 On 17 December 2023, Hull City announced that Rosenior had signed a new three-year contract, keeping him at the club until 2026.

-In April 2024, Rosenior suffered racist abuse after being nominated for the EFL Championship Manager of the Season award.
+In April 2024, Rosenior suffered online racist abuse after being nominated for the EFL Championship Manager of the Season award.

-On 7 May 2024, after a seventh-place finish for Hull City caused the team to narrowly miss out on the play-offs, Rosenior was sacked.
+On 7 May 2024, after a seventh-place finish for Hull City caused the team to narrowly miss out on the play-offs, Rosenior was dismissed.
 Hull City owner, Acun Ilicali said that Rosenior had been sacked over a difference on football philosophy between the two with Ilicali wanting attacking football and Rosenior unable to offer that as a manager.

 Strasbourg

 On 25 July 2024, Rosenior was appointed as the new head coach of Ligue 1 club Strasbourg, joining the BlueCo club on a three-year deal.
 He replaced Patrick Vieira, who had left by mutual consent after finishing 13th.
-Rosenior's debut on 18 August saw him field the French top flight's first starting XI in which all outfield players were under 23, in a 1–1 draw at Montpellier.
+Rosenior's debut on 18 August saw him field the French top flight's first starting XI in which all outfield players were aged under 23, in a 1–1 draw at Montpellier.

-On 25 April 2025, Rosenior extended his contract with Strasbourg for 3 years until June 2028, after reportedly turning down multiple approaches from Premier League clubs.
+On 25 April 2025, Rosenior extended his contract with Strasbourg for three years, until June 2028, after reportedly turning down multiple approaches from Premier League clubs.
 He finished his first season in France in 7th place, qualifying for the UEFA Conference League.

+Chelsea

+On 6 January 2026, Rosenior was appointed as Chelsea's head coach on a six-and-a-half-year deal.
+He began working with the squad after their league match against Fulham on 7 January.
+In his first match in charge, he oversaw a 5–1 away win against Charlton Athletic in the third round of the FA Cup, becoming the first Chelsea manager to win his opening match since Antonio Conte in 2016.
+After a run of five consecutive league defeats without scoring, the club's worst winless and goalless run in the league since 1912, Rosenior was dismissed on 22 April with the club seventh in the table.